mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Have a look at simulating a lead cap for a cylindrical detector, to see what the neutron multiplication looks like.
 Might need higher energy neutrons?
 - [ ] [[Build up light output spectrum with the MAXIQ SiPM board by changing the threshold]]
 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
-- [ ] Get particle type out of EXPACS
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] Send time histogram to Kutullo to convert to energy to see if it looks the same
 - [ ] [[MSc repository]]
 - [ ] What happens to E_n when using the summed pulse?
 Why is it all wiggly like that?
-- [ ] Plot L-T and L-E to see where the slope at high energies is coming from in terms of L
 - [ ] Email Bongi about paris accoms

 ## Completed

 - [ ] [[Notes from ASNR]]
+- [ ] Plot with CARI7 for the balloon, at least at low altitudes to calibrate CPM to dose
 - [ ] Normalise timing_photon code by det volume.
 	- This was weird.
 Idk if it worked
+- [ ] Plot L-T and L-E to see where the slope at high energies is coming from in terms of L
+- [ ] Put some comments in the code...
+- [ ] Plot different tof options on the same axes, for with and without PSD
+- [ ] Play with CFD parameters to see how that affects the time (probably shouldn't shift by 6 samples)
+- [ ] Which spectra in CARI7 do we use?
+Feels strange to take everything except neutrons
+- [ ] Get particle type out of EXPACS

 ***